-- 1 Select > Safety & Tracking > Bike Alarm. - 2 Create or update your passcode. - When you disable the bike alarm from your Edge device, you are prompted to enter the passcode. - 3 Swipe down from the top of the screen, and on the controls widget, select Set Bike Alarm.
+- 1 Select Menu > Settings > Safety & Tracking > Bike Alarm. - 2 Create or update your passcode. - When you disable the bike alarm from your Edge device, you are prompted to enter the passcode. - 3 Hold -, and select Set Bike Alarm.

 If the device detects motion, it sounds an alarm and sends an alert to your connected smartphone.